that nearly half the total number of spider species known to occur in Canada are

 few are actually considered a health threat.
 In fact, spiders are actually

 helpful in controlling other pests in the home or garden since they feed on

-other insects and spiders.
+other harmful insects.
 They generally bite and inject venom into their

 spiders are often unpopular, the venom of most species is not very toxic to